gradido/gradido/docu/Concepts/TechnicalRequirements/CommunityCommunication.md

 2. If in *community-B* the given community key of *community-A* is found and if the decryption of the given encrypted community key with the given public key is equals the own community key, the public key of *community-A* is stored in the entry of *community-A* of the internal community list.
 As response of the *authenticateCommunity* the *community-B* will send back his own public key to *community-A*.
 3. *Community-A* will store the received public key of *community-B* in the corresponding entry of the internal community-list.

-Variant C is quite similar to Variant B, but to exchange all security relevant data in a single request-response-roundtrip bears more security risks.
+Variant C is quite similar to Variant B, but to exchange all security relevant data in a single request-response-roundtrip bears more security risks and should be avoided.

 ## Service: "Authenticate Community"

-This service must be invoked at first to exchange the security relevant data before further cross community communication can be done.
+This service must be invoked at first - see Variant B above - to exchange the security relevant data before further cross community communication can be done.

 The third step of the *federation process* starts the background process for community communication.
 As result of the previous federation steps the new community has received from at least one existing community the URL and the community key.